Kurtis Gabriel: Professional

+Pride Tape and activism

+A photo of Gabriel's stick with Pride Tape on it during the 2018–19 season.

+In 2019, he became the first NHL player to play a game while using Pride Tape and continue to use it past Pride Night.
+That year, the New Jersey Devils hosted a themed Pride Night on February 25.
+Players were provided with Pride Tape to decorate their sticks and gear during warmups.
+Gabriel didn't remove the tape from his stick after warmups, and he still had the tape on his stick when he scored the winning goal that night against the Montreal Canadians.
+The game was nationally televised in Canada.

+After the positive response, Gabriel continued to use the tape.
+He has also spoken about being shocked to learn that the friend of an ex-girlfriend was alienated by her family after coming out and how he wanted to do something to help.

+During his first season with the Flyers organization in 2019 while playing with the Lehigh Valley Phantoms, Gabriel continued to be the only player in the AHL to use Pride Tape during every game beyond Pride Night.
+He also became the Phantoms You Can Play project ambassador and was part of a feature story on WFMZ-TV about inclusion in hockey.
+As a result, he was named the Phantoms 2020 IOA/American Specialty AHL Man of the Year.

 Player profile

 Gabriel has been described as an enforcer but has shown the ability to score points when needed.
 One of the main critiques of his game growing up was his lack of skating ability.

 When the New Jersey Devils signed Gabriel to a one-year contract, coach John Hynes spoke highly of Gabriel as a player:

 He's a guy who brings attributes that a lot of other players don't...He brings toughness, he brings physicality, he's got good hands, he's defensively responsible, he can finish and when he finishes he hits through people.
 He's definitely a presence.